huggingface/blog/sahajBERT-a-collaboratively-pretrained-language-model.md

 For security purposes, we set up an authorization system, so that only members of the Neuropark community could train the model.
 Sparing you the technical details, our authorization protocol allows us to guarantee that every participant is in the allowlist and to acknowledge the individual contribution of each peer.

-In Figure 2, you can see the activity of each volunteer.
+In the following figure, you can see the activity of each volunteer.
 Over the experiment, the volunteers logged in 600 different sessions.
 Participants regularly launched multiple runs in parallel, and many of them spread out the runs they launched over time.
 The runs of individual participants lasted 4 hours in average, and the maximum length was 21 hour.
 You can read more about the participation statistics in the paper.

 <iframe width="100%" height="1200" frameborder="0"
   src="https://observablehq.com/embed/2bb588aa383b618d?cells=c_noaws%2Ct_noaws"></iframe>
 <div style="line-height:105%">
 <p align="center">
-Figure 2: Chart showing participants of the <a href="https://huggingface.co/neuropark/sahajBERT"> sahajBERT</a> experiment.
+Chart showing participants of the <a href="https://huggingface.co/neuropark/sahajBERT"> sahajBERT</a> experiment.
 Circle radius is relative to the total number of processed batches, the circle is greyed if the participant is not active.
 Every purple square represents an active device, darker color corresponds to higher performance
 </p>
 </div>

 Along with the resources provided by participants, we also used 16 preemptible (cheap but frequently interrupted) single-GPU T4 cloud instances to ensure the stability of the run.
-The cumulative runtime for the experiment was 234 days, and in Figure 4 you can see parts of the loss curve that each peer contributed to!
+The cumulative runtime for the experiment was 234 days, and in the figure below you can see parts of the loss curve that each peer contributed to!
 <p align="center">
 <iframe width="80%" height="950" frameborder="0"
   src="https://observablehq.com/embed/4540081dea4600b8?cells=viewof+participant%2Csessions%2ClossByParticipant"></iframe>